java-brain/OCP-notes/README.md

 - Inner classes are not allowed to contain static methods or static variables.
 Only nested static classes are permitted to contain statics.
 Refer to question 8 from chapter 1 review questions for an example.

+- A reminder about interfaces: An interface is an abstract data type, similar to a class that defines a list of public abstract methods that any class implementing the interface must provide.

+An interface may also include constant public static final variables, default methods, and static methods.

 <!-- Parking lot -->

 <!-- //Parking lot -->